First ATI Monitoring Report launched at the ITC/ATI Tax and Development Conference

 Berlin, Germany / 14–16 June 2017

-The conference will bring together representatives from partner countries and development partners as well as experts, academics and civil society representatives.
-It will give all stakeholders an opportunity to connect to each other as well as to present their country/organisation and articulate their respective needs and perspectives.
+The conference brought together representatives from partner countries and development partners as well as experts, academics and civil society representatives.
+It will gave all stakeholders an opportunity to connect to each other as well as to present their country/organisation and articulate their respective needs and perspectives.

-The conference programme will evolve around the three ATI commitments: 1) Doubling Support to DRM in partner countries, 2) Stepping up DRM, 3) Ensuring Policy Coherence for Development.
+The conference programme evolved around the three ATI commitments: 1) Doubling Support to DRM in partner countries, 2) Stepping up DRM, 3) Ensuring Policy Coherence for Development.

-It will combine plenary sessions with interactive formats, peer discussions with thematic sessions.
-The goal is to further the objectives of the Addis Tax Initiative and contribute to reaching its commitments until 2020.
+It combined plenary sessions with interactive formats, peer discussions with thematic sessions.
+The goal was to further the objectives of the Addis Tax Initiative and contribute to reaching its commitments until 2020.

 A detailed programme and further information can be found on the conference website: